ShahAlom47/Assignment-12-Real-Estate/README.md

 # HONEST Real Estate

-HONEST Real Estate is a modern web application designed for the real estate industry, offering a robust platform for property buyers, sellers, and agents.
-The project aims to streamline property transactions and enhance user engagement through intuitive features and secure processes.
+HONEST Real Estate is a modern web app for real estate, providing a robust platform for buyers, sellers, and agents.
+It streamlines transactions and enhances user engagement with intuitive features and secure processes.

 ## Features